fluid-cloudnative/fluid/docs/en/dev/pprof.md

 ## Perform performance analysis
-After installing the Go environment, the **go tool pprof** command can be used for perform performance analysis.
+After installing the Go environment, the **go tool pprof** command can be used to perform performance analysis.
 In addition, users can also access *http://127.0.0.1:6060/debug/pprof/* to view some data information.

 The following data of the program can be analyzed：
 - allocs：A sampling of all past memory allocations